 - Asking others to repeat themselves often.

-- Increase volume to hear television programs or radio broadcasts.
+- Increase the volume to hear television programs or radio broadcasts.

 - Leave conversations.